Favorite Upgrades to Our Sprinter Camper Van Buildout

 To mount the stand, I drilled a couple holes and installed two 3/8″ rivet nuts.
 Whammo, I’m officially a mobile bike repair business!

 If you travel in a van and ride bikes a lot, I insist that you immediately do this too.
 If not, men with straitjackets will descend upon you very, very soon.
 You’ve been warned.

 For the record, I stole this brilliant idea (among others) fair and square from my friends Jon and Pamela, the Roaming Robos.

 In an attempt to not stink up the van like a rolling chuckwagon, we mostly cook outside using our portable camp stove.
 Sometimes this is on picnic tables, but often we are in the middle of nowhere without a table.

 Our initial cook table was a pull-out shelf with the camp stove on it.
 This worked well but was a bit small to hold anything except the stove.
 With upgrades in full swing, I decided to build a drop-down side table, as inspired by my buddy Michael.

 The table is 24” x 28” and is supported by a piano hinge attached to the cabinet.
 A magnet holds the table vertically and two small chains support the outside edge when in use.
 Some aluminum trim and it looks pro!
 Or at least usable.

 A less powerful blender

-Last, but not least, we just replaced our travel blender.
-The trusty Vitamix is going to stay at home and we’re now rolling with a Ninja blender.
+This may sound random, but we also replaced our travel blender.
+The trusty Vitamix now stays home and we roll with a Ninja blender.
 Why?